josesamos/starschemar/README.md

   )
 ```

-The tables of dimensions and facts of the obtained star scheme are shown
+The tables of dimensions and facts of the obtained star schema are shown
 below.

 | when\_key | week\_ending\_date |  week   |  year   |